p-lisa/rpi-tamafrog/README.md

 # Tamafrog

-An Arduino-based Raspberry Pi Pico W project that controls an interactive animated frog character using a TFT LCD screen (ST7735S 128x128), buttons, a laser range sensor, four LEDs (2.1V/20mA), and an SG90 servo driven through a PCA9685 PWM controller.
+An Arduino-based Raspberry Pi Pico W project that controls an interactive animated frog character using a TFT LCD screen (ST7735S 128x128), buttons, a laser range sensor, four LEDs, and an SG90 servo driven through a PCA9685 PWM controller.

 The project uses a simple state machine to switch between frog states such as 'sleeping', 'active', 'eating', 'looting', and 'executing'.